c0dev0id/shagen.me/content/article_howto/index.md

 The sections and their meaning are described in [man(1)](https://man.openbsd.org/man.1).
 I'm linking to manpages on [man.openbsd.org](https://man.openbsd.org).
 Commands and options may be different to other operating systems.
 Compare man pages in order to figure out what will work for you.

+If you know the manpage sections, you immediately know that video(1) refers to the video command, while video(4) refers to the device driver with the same name.

 For variable parts:
 ```
 $username       : mandatory, same content across the article